Optimality of Symmetric Independent Policies under Decentralized Mean-Field Information Sharing for Stochastic Teams and Equivalence with McKean-Vlasov Control of a Representative Agent: Existence of Exchangeable and Symmetric Optimal Policies.

 where $\nu\in \Pc([0,1])$ is the distribution of common randomness (independent from the intrinsic exogenous system random variables) and $\widetilde{{P_{\pi}^N}}$ is a strategic measure in induced by symmetric (identical) conditionally randomized policies $\{{\pi}_t^N\}_{t\geq0}\in \PCONS$ with a common randomness, i.e., for every $t\geq 0$

-for all continuous and bounded function $g$, where we recall that $h_{t}^i:=(x_{0:t}^{i},u_{0:t-1}^{i},\mu_{0:t}^N)$ for all $t\geq 0$ correspond to the private history of DM$^i$, and for each $t\geq 0$ actions $u_{t}^{i}$ are induced by identical policies $\overline{\pi}_{t}^{N}$ conditioned on $z$ given $h_{t}^i$.
+for every continuous and bounded function $g$, where we recall that $h_{t}^i:=(x_{0:t}^{i},u_{0:t-1}^{i},\mu_{0:t}^N)$ for all $t\geq 0$ correspond to the private history of DM$^i$, and for each $t\geq 0$ actions $u_{t}^{i}$ are induced by identical policies $\overline{\pi}_{t}^{N}$ conditioned on $z$ given $h_{t}^i$.
 We note that in the above set of strategic measures $\overline{\pi}_{t}$ is identical among DMs, independent conditioned on the common randomness $z$, and decentralized (i.e., it utilizes the decentralized MF sharing information set in \eqref{eq:IS-DEC}).
-Since randomized policies are identical and independent conditioned on $z$, states and actions $x_{t+1}^{i},u_{t+1}^{i}$ are identical and independent conditioned on $\mu_{t}^N$ and $z$.
+Since randomized policies are identical and independent conditioned on $z$, the state-action pairs $(x_{t+1}^{i},u_{t+1}^{i})$ are i.i.d. conditioned on $\mu_{t}^N$ and $z$.
 We note that in \eqref{eq:prop-x-mu}, since policies are symmetric $(x_t^i, \mu_t^N)$ can propagate via \eqref{eq:dyn} only utilizing private history $h_{t}^i$ thanks to Lemma \ref{lem:sym}.

 We next define the set of all symmetric (identical) randomized policies induced by private (independent) randomness by $\LPRNS$ as follows

 for some strategic measure $\widetilde{{P_{\pi}^N}}\subseteq \Pc(\prod_{t=0}^{\infty}\X \times \U\times \EMX)$ induced by policies $\{\pi_{t}^{N}\}_{t\geq 0}\in \PPRNS$ which is defined as \eqref{eq:prop-x-mu} without conditioning on $z$.
 Using an analogous reasoning as the one used in Lemma \ref{lem:sym} for $\LCONS$, we can propagate $\mu_{t+1}^N$ over time using only $x_{t}^{i}, \mu_t^N$ and policies $\pi_{t}^N$ thanks to symmetry in policies.